wartman/scout/readme.md

   // Watch other props and compute a value when they change.
   @:computed(greeting, location) var fullGreeting = greeting + ' ' + location;

-  // Observe other signals.
+  // Observe states.
 Works the same as on Views.
-  @:observe(signals.greeting)
+  @:observe(states.greeting)
   public function traceGreeting(greeting:String) {
     trace(greeting);
   }